Eta 'ceasefire' all too familiar for Spain

 At the last elections, Basque nationalists lost power for the first time in three decades and the socialist president has used his time in office to clamp down on displays of support for Eta, which is internationally recognised as a terrorist organisation.

 Batasuna and its allies started paving the way for a comeback earlier this year.
 In March they announced a new strategy, declaring an end to the armed fight for independence and their backing for the democratic process.
-But without a supporting statement from Eta, that met with official indifference.'Not interested'
+But without a supporting statement from Eta, that met with official indifference.

 Today, after weeks of rumours, Eta has added its own, similar declaration - the result of a strong, internal debate.
 Its hope must be to negotiate the legalisation of Batasuna, and achieve its aims through the ballot box.
 But the government's response is far from clear.